vaibhav-raj/SD2-Sheet/README.md

 ## Q. ***What is the event loop in Node.js and how does it work?***

-The event loop is a fundamental concept in Node.js that enables it to handle asynchronous operations efficiently.
-It's the core mechanism that allows Node.js to perform non-blocking I/O operations, making it suitable for building highly scalable and performant applications.

-Here's how the event loop works in Node.js:

-1. **Event-driven architecture**: Node.js is built on an event-driven architecture, where actions or operations are triggered by events.
-These events could be I/O operations completing, timers expiring, or other asynchronous operations resolving.

-2. **Single-threaded and non-blocking**: Node.js operates on a single-threaded event loop model.
-This means that there is only one thread executing JavaScript code in a Node.js process.
-However, this single thread is extremely efficient because it doesn't get blocked by long-running operations.
-Instead, Node.js delegates these operations to the operating system and continues executing other tasks.
+In Node.js, the event loop is a crucial mechanism for handling asynchronous operations efficiently.
+Here's a simplified explanation of how it works:

+1. **Event Loop Basics**: The event loop is a single-threaded mechanism that continuously checks for tasks to execute in a loop.
+It keeps Node.js running, processing tasks one by one.

-3. **Event queue**: Asynchronous operations in Node.js are managed through event emitters and listeners.
-When an asynchronous operation completes, such as reading from a file or receiving a network request, the result is placed in an event queue.
+2. **Non-Blocking I/O Operations**: When Node.js encounters an asynchronous task, such as reading from a file or making a network request, it delegates the task to the system kernel and moves on to the next task without waiting for the asynchronous operation to complete.

-4. **Event loop cycle**: The event loop continuously iterates over three main components: the call stack, the event queue, and callback functions.

-   a. **Call stack**: The call stack is a data structure that keeps track of function calls in the JavaScript code being executed.
-When a function is called, it's added to the top of the call stack.
-When the function completes, it's removed from the stack.
-The call stack represents the current execution context of the JavaScript code.

-   b. **Event queue**: Asynchronous operations push their completion events (or callbacks) into the event queue when they are finished.
+3. **Event Queue**: Asynchronous tasks, along with their associated callback functions, are placed in a queue called the "event queue" when they are initiated.

+4. **Execution Order**: Once the synchronous tasks in the call stack are executed, Node.js checks the event queue for pending tasks.
+If there are any, it retrieves them one by one and executes their associated callback functions.

-   c. **Callback functions**: Callback functions associated with these events are then moved from the event queue to the call stack, where they are executed in the order they were added.
+5. **Callbacks**: Callback functions associated with completed asynchronous tasks are executed in the event loop, allowing Node.js to handle I/O operations efficiently without blocking the execution of other tasks.

-5. **Non-blocking execution**: Because the event loop continuously checks for events in the event queue while also executing JavaScript code from the call stack, it ensures that the JavaScript code remains non-blocking.
-This allows Node.js to handle a large number of concurrent connections and perform I/O-bound tasks efficiently without getting stuck waiting for operations to complete.
+6. **Concurrency**: Since Node.js is single-threaded, it can only execute one task at a time.
+However, by utilizing non-blocking I/O and the event loop, Node.js can handle numerous concurrent operations efficiently.

-Overall, the event loop in Node.js is a crucial mechanism that enables it to handle asynchronous operations in a non-blocking manner, allowing for high concurrency and efficient resource utilization.
+In summary, the event loop in Node.js enables asynchronous operations to be executed efficiently by continuously checking for pending tasks and executing their associated callback functions in a non-blocking manner.
+This allows Node.js to handle high-concurrency scenarios and remain responsive while performing I/O-bound operations.

 ## Q. ***How do you handle asynchronous operations in Node.js?***